nerves-project/nerves_examples/hello_snmp_agent/README.md

   If they aren't there in `/root` now, just find them and move them to `/root`.
   `HelloSnmpAgent.copy_conf/0` was added as convenience for this `README` and it may not always work as expected (filepaths change, etc).
-15. Optionally restart your application or your `target` device (works without a restart), but if step 15 doesn't work for you try a restart.\
+14. Optionally restart your application or your `target` device (works without a restart), but if step 15 doesn't work for you try a restart.\
-16. `snmpwalk -c public nerves.local .1.3.6.1.3.17`
+15. `snmpwalk -c public nerves.local .1.3.6.1.3.17`
   You should see:
     ```
     SNMPv2-SMI::experimental.17.1.0 = INTEGER: 1
     SNMPv2-SMI::experimental.17.2.0 = INTEGER: 123
     SNMPv2-SMI::experimental.17.2.0 = No more variables left in this MIB View (It is past the end of the MIB tree)
     ```\
-17. In `lib/hello_snmp_agent/snmp/mib/my_mib.ex`, we defined
+16. In `lib/hello_snmp_agent/snmp/mib/my_mib.ex`, we defined
   `someObjectIFOutput` to be able to read and write pin 26.
 Our `hello_snmp_agent/mibs/MY-MIB.mib` said the `oid` (`SNMP` identifier) for this is `.1.3.6.1.3.17.1.0` and that valid values are `0` or `1`.
 So, ssh to your target and get the value for pin 26 (steps 17-19):\
-18. `ssh nerves.local`\
+17. `ssh nerves.local`\
-19. ```
+18. ```
     {:ok, gpio} = Circuits.GPIO.open(26, :input)
     Circuits.GPIO.read(gpio)
     0
     ```
 Now issue an snmpset command from any machine on your network that has snmp
 tools installed:\
-20. `snmpset -c public nerves.local .1.3.6.1.3.17.1.0 i 1`\
+19. `snmpset -c public nerves.local .1.3.6.1.3.17.1.0 i 1`\
   You should see: `SNMPv2-SMI::experimental.17.1.0 = INTEGER: 1`\
-21. Verify in your `target` device that the pin 26 was updated:
+20. Verify in your `target` device that the pin 26 was updated:
   ```
   Circuits.GPIO.read(gpio)
   1
   ```

 Going forward, just remember that when you update SNMP-related files, you may
-need to `cp -r _build/dev/lib/hello_snmp_agent/priv/snmp/agent/conf/*.conf priv/.`
-again and move the files to the intended place on the `target` again.
+need to move the files to the intended place on the `target` again.

 ## Learn More